Politics of New South Wales: Liberals

 Like at the state level, the federal party draws most of its continuous support from north-west Sydney and the surrounds of the Hawkesbury River.
 The Liberal Party of Australia has never lost the divisions of Berowra or Bradfield, on the northern side of the harbour.
 The Party also has strong bases in Southern Sydney and Southern NSW, having continuously held the divisions of Cook, Hughes (excluding party resignations), Farrer and Hume for several decades.
 The party lost its traditional harbour-side base of seats including North Sydney, Warringah, Warringah and Wentworth to the teal movement between 2018 and 2022.

 Labor

 Unlike with state results, Labor has consistently maintained dominance over the Greens in the Inner West and the Liberals through the bulk of the Western Sydney basin to the Blue Mountains.
 The only inner-metropolitan Sydney seat that changes between Labor and Liberal is the division of Reid (formerly Lowe) which is currently held by Labor as of 2022.
-Labor dominate the Hunter, Illawarra and South Coast regions, as of 2022 holding every seat but the divisions of Gilmore, Hunter and Paterson are considered winnable seats for the Liberals in each region.
-The Central Coast seats of Dobell and Division of Robertson swing between both parties.
+Labor dominate the Hunter, Illawarra and South Coast regions, as of 2022 holding every seat.
+However, the divisions of Dobell, Gilmore, Hunter and Paterson are considered winnable seats for the Liberals in each region.
+The Central Coast seat of Robertson is the longest-continuous bellwether in the country.

+Referendum results in NSW

+As of 2024, the most recent state referendum in New South Wales was in 1995.